Time arrow without past hypothesis: a toy model explanation: The conventional argument

-Still, to this day, phenomena such as the dilution of the drop of dye in a glass of water, and the increasing entropy therein, are paradigmatic of our resolution of the arrow of time problem.
-In a sense, this only displaces the problem.
+{\em Past hypothesis.} So, to this day, phenomena such as the dilution of the drop of dye in a glass of water, and the increasing entropy therein, are paradigmatic of current understanding of the arrow of time problem\ldots and yet, a careful inspection of the assumptions underlying the conventional argument shows that it only displaces the problem.
 The question ``Why do we observe an arrow of time'' has become ``Why was the Universe originally of low entropy?''.
-The conventional argument requires that the entropy at the Big Bang be so low enough that an arrow of time is still observable $\sim 13.7$ billion years later---making it a very strongly non-generic configuration.
+In fact the conventional argument requires that the entropy at the Big Bang be so low that an arrow of time is still observable $\sim 13.7$ billion years later---making it a very strongly non-generic configuration.
 This strong assumption of a low entropy initial configuration is referred to as the `past hypothesis' \cite{AlbertPastHypothesis}, and was criticised right from its birth, on account of this unlikelihood \cite{Boltzmann}.
 Luckily, more recent accounts of the arrow of time suggest we could do without it \cite{CarrollChen,CarrollChen2,BarbourNBody,BarbourJanus}.
 The key ingredient is expansion.